maxp2/MOPLib/documentation.md

 PRAGMA foreign_keys = ON;
 ```

-No good method good be found to automatically ensure UUID
+No good method found to automatically ensure UUID
 uniqueness in the database directly via the SQLite database
 structure.